Need a schedule of condition? Get a fee proposal the same working day.

 Photographic Schedule of Condition

 A properly structured photographic schedule does more than collect images.
-Each observation is recorded so individual elements are easier to locate and refer to later — typically through location referencing, element tagging, and cross-referencing between the photographic set and the written record.
+Each observation is recorded so individual elements are easy to locate and refer to later — typically through location referencing, element tagging, and cross-referencing between the photographic set and the written record.

 - Dated photographs tied to specific locations and building elements.